 Here are a few different introductions of me.
 Pick whichever one you find the most interesting.

-I’m well versed in a variety of tools (such as Spark/MLlib, Hadoop/MapReduce/HDFS, HBase, Cassandra, MongoDB, PostgreSQL, scikit-learn, PyMC, XGBoost, AWS/S3/EMR/EC2/Redshift/RDS, Python, R, SQL) and techniques (such as machine learning, classical statistics, Bayesian inference, recommender systems, clustering/segmentation, time series analysis, text mining, natural language processing, graph analysis and interesting visualizations) that allow me to slice and dice data, big or small, into something comprehensible that companies (and individuals) can understand.
-I also have a proven track record as a researcher with exceptional analytical skills and a strong background in algorithms and software development that allow me to build robust, real world machine learning systems.
+I am well versed in a variety of tools (Spark/MLlib, Hadoop/MapReduce/HDFS, HBase, Cassandra, MongoDB, PostgreSQL, scikit-learn, PyMC, XGBoost, AWS/S3/EMR/EC2/Redshift/RDS, Python, R, Java, SQL) and techniques (machine learning, deep learning, generative models, classical statistics, Bayesian inference, recommender systems, clustering/segmentation, time series analysis, text mining, natural language processing, graph analysis and interesting visualizations) that allow me to slice and dice data, big or small, into something comprehensible that companies (and individuals) can understand.

 I’ve lived in the Greater Toronto Area all my life.
 I can speak English fluently and Chinese (Mandarin) to a lesser extent.
 I’ve recently developed a fondness of guitar which I’m actively learning.
 As for sports, I’ve recently been playing a lot of badminton but I’ve been known to play a bunch of others as well.
 I like learning new things about a whole variety of subjects such as computers, technology, investing, magic, math, people, psychology, sociology, science, economics, entrepreneurship, software development, innovation and any other useful skills or interesting things that may come up.
 I use reading as my main tool to accomplish these things.